Best Baby Kick Counter Apps in 2026

 ★ 4.8 Free

-The app is simple.
-Start a session, tap for each movement, and it records how long it takes to reach 10 kicks.
-Over time, it builds a chart of your baby's typical pattern.
+You start a session, tap for each movement, and the app records how long it takes to reach 10 kicks.
+Over time, it builds a chart of your baby’s typical pattern.
 If a session takes significantly longer than your average, the app encourages you to contact your healthcare provider.
-The educational content around fetal movement is the best of any app on this list.

 What's good

-• Best fetal movement education of any app
+• Best fetal movement education of any app reviewed here

-• Nonprofit-backed, mission-driven
+• Nonprofit-backed and mission-driven

-• Completely free, no ads or premium
+• Completely free, with no ads or premium tier

-• Clear pattern tracking with deviation alerts
+• Clear pattern tracking with prompts to seek care when movement changes

 What's not

-• Only does kick counting — no other features
+• Only does kick counting

-• Interface is functional, not polished
+• Interface is functional rather than polished

 3